schnoodledao/contracts/SchnoodleDApp/README.md

 1. For `Files:Key`, obtain one of the access keys for the test Azure storage account from the administrator of that account.

 # Server
-1. Open **Server** folder in Visual Studio Code.
+1. Open **Server** folder in a terminal.
+1. Execute `$env:DOTENV_CONFIG_PATH=".env.development"`.
-1. Execute `node server`.
+1. Execute `node -r dotenv/config server`.
 1. Execute `node encrypt`.

 # Client
 1. Open **Schnoodle.sln** in Visual Studio 2022.
 1. Build and run.
-1. Connect MetaMask to local network (e.g., http://localhost:8545).
-You will need to reset MetaMask (in advanced settings) if the network was restarted since the previous run.
+1. Connect MetaMask to target network (e.g., Rinkeby or http://localhost:8545).
+You will need to reset MetaMask (in advanced settings) if the network is local and was restarted since the previous run.
 1. Add the first account private key in Truffle Develop to MetaMask, and select this account.